kubecost/docs/alerts.md

 ## Configuring Alerts in Helm

-*Note: `values.yaml` is a source of truth.
-Alerts set through `values.yaml` will continually overwrite any manual alert settings set through the Kubecost UI.*
+> **Note**: *values.yaml* is a source of truth.
+Alerts set through *values.yaml* will continually overwrite any manual alert settings set through the Kubecost UI.

 ### Global Alert Parameters
-The alert settings, under `global.notifications.alertConfigs` in `cost-analyzer/values.yaml`, accept four global fields:
+The alert settings, under *global.notifications.alertConfigs* in *cost-analyzer/values.yaml*, accept four global fields:

 * `frontendUrl` optional, your cost analyzer front end URL used for linkbacks in alert bodies
 * `globalSlackWebhookUrl` optional, a global Slack webhook used for alerts, enabled by default if provided